Grant Shapps convenes summit with energy giants in Downing Street

 The UK’s energy industry leaders will gather in Downing Street on Wednesday to discuss economic growth and energy security with Grant Shapps.

-The Energy Security Secretary will meet companies including EDF, SSE, Shell and BP, who collectively have multi-billion pound plans to invest in low and zero-carbon projects.
+The Energy Security Secretary will meet companies including EDF, SSE, Shell and BP, which collectively have multibillion-pound plans to invest in low and zero-carbon projects.

 Mr Shapps will highlight the Government’s decision to invest in home-grown energy sources, including renewables, nuclear power and backing North Sea oil and gas, and the steps it has taken to ensure critical energy infrastructure is protected from disruptive protests.